Nexiauk/fableseed_stories/README.md

 * Tested that wherever it shows an author, it uses the display name instead of the username
 * Tested that growing a new branch shoes a'Last Edited' date on the nursery table that matches the Fablebranch creation date
 * Tested that removing all branches from a seed, removes the last edited date from the nursery table
+* Tested that a really long word wouldn't break the Fablebranch article - it did, had to add a break class
+* Tested that Fablebranch content doesn't break layout when the posts are very long.
+It did, it squished the profile area down to the smallest it could possibly be, so added an additional class to the article that keeps the profile area at a fixed size on medium and above screens.